Michael Brimer: Biography

 In January 2001, in a recital at the City Recital Hall in Sydney, he played Beethoven's Hammerklavier Sonata.
 The reviewer for The Sydney Morning Herald, Harriet Cunningham, said he had some memory lapses.
 To rebuff this, he asked Daniel Herscovitch, lecturer in music at the Sydney Conservatorium of Music, to review the tapes of the performance broadcast by ABC Classic FM.
 Herscovitch found there were some finger slips, but no more than might be expected of pianists of international standing, and no memory lapses at all.
 The Herald published his findings in their apology to Brimer on 21 February.

-Michael Brimer's many performances as organist have included those at the Royal Albert Hall, Clare and King’s Colleges, Cambridge, and the Sydney and Melbourne Town Halls, as well as soloist with Australian orchestras.
+Michael Brimer's many performances as organist included those at the Royal Albert Hall, Clare and King’s Colleges, Cambridge, and the Sydney and Melbourne Town Halls, as well as soloist with Australian orchestras.

-His conducting experience with orchestras in Australia and overseas has encompassed opera, choral and orchestral repertoire, from classical to contemporary works (including premiere performances).
+His conducting experience with orchestras in Australia and overseas encompassed opera, choral and orchestral repertoire, from classical to contemporary works (including premiere performances).

-Brimer and his wife Judith were among the co-founders of the Bermagui Four Winds Festival, at which some of his works have been played and he has appeared as a pianist.
+Brimer and his wife Judith were among the co-founders of the Bermagui Four Winds Festival, at which some of his works have been played and he appeared as a pianist.

 Michael Brimer composed a number of works.
 Both his Piano Trios were premiered with the Australian Trio, and the first (2001) has been recorded.

 In 1975, his book Utopia Unlimited was published in Cape Town.

 In 2005, Brimer was appointed Music Pedagogy Adviser to the Australian Music Examinations Board (NSW), and was a member of AMEB's Teaching Specialist Panel.

 Brimer was a juror for the 2006 Lev Vlassenko Piano Competition, and the 2008 Sydney International Piano Competition (SIPCA).
 He also assisted Warren Thomson in the Sydney auditions for the 2008 SIPCA.

 Brimer died on 7 March 2023, at the age of 89.